springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 ### Datalist

-The text field/partial can have a `datalist` property, allowing you to implement type ahead.
+Text input fields can have a `datalist` property, which lets you implement autocomplete.
 This takes two properties: `id` and `options` (an array):

 ```json
 "datalist": {